nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * Global settings: these are settings not affected by profiles.
 These include status announcements, announcing listener count, library scan options and so on.
 * Profile-specific settings: Currently alarms, metadata streaming and column announcement settings are profile-specific.
 These are end of track alarm and the option to use this alarm, song ramp (intro) time and the setting to use this alarm, microphone alarm and microphone alarm interval.
 It also includes URL's for metadata streaming and column announcement order and inclusion.
 For numeric settings such as alarm value, it is a spin control (wx.SpinCtrl; use up or down arrow keys to change them).
 * Reset settings: NVDA will ask if you wish to reset settings in the currently active profile back to factory defaults.
-This is done by using a function in splconfig module (splconfig.resetConfig) that will set current profile values to defaults (a default configuration map is included for this purpose; this map uses a configuration specification (confspec, part of defining validation routine via validator module (a close friend of ConfigObj), and this confspec is defined in the splconfig module).
+This is done by using a function in splconfig module (splconfig.resetConfig) that will set current profile values to defaults (a default configuration map is included for this purpose; this map uses a configuration specification (confspec, part of defining validation routine via validator module (a close friend of ConfigObj), and this confspec is defined in the splconfspec module).

 When you press Alt+NVDA+0 from Studio to open this dialog, the following will happen: